pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

     - The plan is to break these down into simpler steps

-  - While I rewrite this, here are some places to get you started
+  - While I rewrite this readme, here are some places to get you started
     - after working through the following links, the code in this project should be a bit more self-explanatory

 ### Fetch API